emibap/nmeXtensions/LocationManager/README.md

 	After a startUpdatingLocation static call, the locationUpdate process begins and for every location update a callback is called.
 	The callback comes with 2 location objects, one for the new location and another for the previous one.

+	This is a list of all the properties of a Location Object: altitude:Float;
+		latitude:Float;
+		longitude:Float;
+		course:Float;
+		horizontalAccuracy:Float;
+		speed:Float;
+		timestamp:Float; (ms sin 1970)
+		verticalAccuracy:Float;

 	The process can be stopped by using the stopUpdatingLocation() static method.
 And if there's an error It will be notified by another callback.